mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 mbw234@gmail.com

 ^ Hi there, my name is Brandon and thanks for having me.
-I'm very rarely on the west coast, i live in brooklyn, but i happen to be living in LA for the winter and i'm really glad that I was able to make it to this meet up while in the area. i've always heard very good things about it, and thanks to everyone for coming.
+Today we'll be talking about composition.

 ^ Here is some contact information for me in case you want to reach out